tc39/notes/es7/2016-03/march-29.md

 KS: How should for await work on sync iterables?
 Initially, for/await fell back to sync iterables.
 However, concerns were raised, and now that's gone.
 But, at least, you should be able to yield* a regular iterable within an async iterable, right?

-JF: I can wait a non-boxed value. is that the reasoning for falling back to Symbol.iterator in the async iteration support.
+JFB: I can wait a non-boxed value. is that the reasoning for falling back to Symbol.iterator in the async iteration support.

 ?? if you have an async iterator of async iterators does it flatten those?